ClinGen/stanford-affils/CONTRIBUTING.md

 - Please follow the [PR template](./doc/pull_request_template.md) when creating your PR.
 - Smaller is better!
-A PR should preferrably contain isolated changes pertaining to a single bug fix or feature request.
+A PR should preferably contain isolated changes pertaining to a single bug fix or feature request.
 - Please follow the below coding style and conventions: